top of page

 Developing Social Justice Curriculum in Hispanic-Serving Institutions

 This training is for faculty and instructors who develop and deliver the curriculum at their institution.
-Dr. Garcia provides an overview of HSIs and discusses the importance of becoming “Latinx-enhancing,” offering suggestions for how to center Latinxs and other minoritized students in the curriculum and classroom.
+Dr. Garcia provides an overview of HSIs and discusses the importance of becoming “Latine-enhancing,” offering suggestions for how to center Latines and other minoritized students in the curriculum and classroom.
 She also provides a definition of social justice in the curriculum, stressing the need for faculty across the institution, from STEM to humanities and professional schools, to think about equity and justice outcomes.
 This training is hands-on, allowing faculty to evaluate their syllabi and reflect on their own pedagogical practices.

 This workshop pairs well with the keynote of the same name but can also be effective as a standalone workshop.
 This training is for campus administrators, faculty, staff, students, alumni, and community members.
-It will help all campus constituents think about various aspects of the campus that must be addressed for long-term organizational change towards equity and justice, including mission, purpose, curriculum, programs, services, governance, leadership, and external partnerships.
+It will help all campus constituents think about various aspects of the campus that must be addressed for long-term organizational change towards equity and justice, including mission, purpose, strategic plans, curriculum, programs, services, governance, leadership, and external partnerships.
 Guided by the Transforming HSIs organizational framework, Dr. Garcia provides an experience that is hands-on and helps participants conceptualize organizational transformation on their campus.

 HSI Workbook